Teen Depression Awareness

 Prevalence of Teen Depression

-Recent surveys indicate that as many as one in five teens suffers from clinical depression, highlighting the increasing rate of adolescent depression as a serious problem that requires prompt treatment.
+Recent surveys indicate that as many as one in five teens suffer from clinical depression, highlighting the increasing rate of adolescent depression as a serious problem that requires prompt treatment.
 In fact, approximately one out of every eight adolescents has teen depression, underscoring the prevalence of this condition among teenagers.

 Factors Contributing to Teen Depression